-Solving (2.1.2) for x_e , $x_e = h(e,t)$, and replacing it in (2.1.1) the following production function is defined 23:
+Solving (2.1.2) for x_e, $x_e = h(e,t)$, and replacing it in (2.1.1) the following production function is defined 23:

-$$y = F(x, h(e,t), t) = f(x, e, t)$$ (2.1.3)
+$$y = F(x, h(e, t), t) = f(x, e, t)$$ (2.1.3)

-That is output, y, depends on x, a vector of traditional inputs like physical capital, k, and labor l, emissions, e (or production residual) and the time trend e.
+That is output, y, depends on x, a vector of traditional inputs like physical capital, k, and labor l, emissions, e (or production residual) and the time trend t.
 Having defined the role of emissions in the production process, the next step would be to define a functional form for the production function.
-Unlike most previous studies the analysis here is based on a general
+Unlike most previous studies the analysis here is based on a general x_e is used as an aggregator factor of material and energy (main polluting) inputs.
+There are difficulties in aggregating especially in the case of polluting inputs.
+But this assumption is not so restrictive.
+For example capital is an aggregator of equipment (high tech, low tech), structure and etc. the same is true for labor (skilled, unskilled labor).
+The same difficulties applying in the aggregation of capital and labor apply also in the aggregation of polluting inputs.
+There are many studies that aggregate intermediate inputs to form energy and materials.
+Despite the difficulties and by acknowledging the problems of aggregation this formulation cannot be avoided.

 2 The function g(.) must be monotonic otherwise is not invertible.
-The 2nd law of thermodynamics implies that: $\frac{\partial e}{\partial x_e} = g'(.) > 0$.
+The 2nd law of thermodynamics implies that: $\frac{\partial e}{\partial x_i} = g'(.) > 0$.
 So the assumption that g(.) is a monotonic function is a reasonable one.